ErykNe/BookNook/README.md

 BookNook is a web application that allows users to search for books and accessories, add them to a cart, and place orders.
 This application is built using Java.

-## Features

-- Search for books and accessories
-- Add items to the cart
-- Place orders
-- View order history

 ## Prerequisites

 To run the BookNook application, you need to have the following installed: